buildit/pe-community-aws-cloudwatch/PITCHME.md

 #### Demo
  - Vagrant-based (demonstrates basic provisioning, and that CW can run anywhere)
+   - Note that non-EC2 uses require setting up credentials
+   - In EC2 you'd use an instance profile (role) with appropriate permissions
- - Watching syslog, auth log, a silly "sine" log
+ - Use awslogs agent to watch `syslog`, `auth.log`, a silly "sine" log
  - Script to post silly "sine" data to a custom metric
+ - Use a metric and alert to notify when a user account is added
  - A look at a CW Dashboard created for this chat